neironus/100DaysOfPython/README.md

-    Bites 12 of PyBites - Write a user validation function Bites 13 of PyBites - Convert dict to namedtuple/json Bites 14 of PyBites - Generate a table of n sequences
+    Bites 12 of PyBites - Write a user validation function Bites 13 of PyBites - Convert dict to namedtuple/json Bites 14 of PyBites - Generate a table of n sequences Bites 18 of PyBites - Find the most common word

 ## Useful links
 [http://nullege.com](http://nullege.com)